A multi-site community special school is celebrating after becoming the first school in Leeds to become a champion of mental health.

 - MindMate Champions is part of Future in Mind: Leeds which is a strategy to improve the social, emotional, mental health (SEMH) and wellbeing of children and young people aged 0-25 years.

 - The Health and Wellbeing Service at Leeds City Council helps schools to support children and young people to effectively manage their lives and their wellbeing to enable them to become future, responsible custodians of a healthy and sustainable world.
 They provide support and training on: healthy schools programme, social, emotional and mental health, healthy eating and more.
-For more information visit: http://www.leedsforlearning.co.uk/Services/2449
+If you would like to know more about Health and Wellbeing services in Leeds, please follow the link to the Leeds for Learning website: http://www.leedsforlearning.co.uk/Services/2449

 - Northpoint Wellbeing, formerly Leeds Counselling, is a registered charity with a mission to help people experiencing emotional distress.
-For more information visit: https://www.northpoint.org.uk/
+If you would like to know more about Northpoint, please follow the link to the Northpoint website: https://www.northpoint.org.uk/

 For media enquiries please contact:

 Issued by the communications team at NHS Leeds CCGs Partnership.
 You can contact the team on 0113 84 35528 or 0113 84 35470.
 Alternatively please email us: [email protected]